HyperPCA: a Powerful Tool to Extract Elemental Maps from Noisy Data Obtained in LIBS Mapping of Materials: Introduction

 \section{Introduction}

 Multi-elemental mapping of surfaces on a microscopic scale enables the study of morphology, structure and composition of heterogeneous materials.
 Techniques based on electron microprobe are commonly used for that purpose in different fields such as materials science~\cite{llovet_electron_2021}, geology~\cite{ning_electron_2019} or biology~\cite{marshall_quantitative_2017}.
 Other approaches can be found, particularly based on mass spectrometry coupled to laser ablation~\cite{rodionov_spatial_2019} or to an ion beam~\cite{yang_application_2015}, on X-ray spectrometry induced by synchrotron radiation~\cite{crean_expanding_2015} or by a charged particle beam~\cite{hartnell_review_2020}.
-Alternatively, Laser-Induced Breakdown Spectroscopy (LIBS) is the only technique that enables to carry out rapid measurements in ambient air, and to detect all elements, including the lightest ones up to hydrogen, with a spatial resolution of \SIrange{1}{10}{\micro\meter} in the three axes.
+Alternatively, Laser-Induced Breakdown Spectroscopy (\libs) is the only technique that enables to carry out rapid measurements in ambient air, and to detect all elements, including the lightest ones up to hydrogen, with a typical lateral resolution of \SIrange{10}{20}{\micro\meter}.
+In the best case scenario, this resolution can reach \SIrange{1}{10}{\micro\meter}.
 Its applications in materials mapping have been growing rapidly over the past years~\cite{jolivet_review_2019}.